NWWayward/NWWayward.github.io/_pages/Equipment.md

 Deals 18d20 damage and inflicts Blunt wounds.
 If it hits, its target must make a Stamina 15 roll and if prone, it also inflicts Stun 12.

 **Wildmane** *(Speed 14)*
 The Zorse expels chakra through its mane, which cuts through the air in an arc toward an opponent.
 It has a Range of 36, +2 Accuracy, and inflicts Slashing wounds, dealing 24d20 damage.
 This can not be parried by the Parry action, though ninjutsu-based parries work against it.
+This is considered a B-rank technique.

 ## Rank Gear